Email marketing

 In simple words, storytelling is a process of putting useful info in a narrative form to communicate something to your audience.

-In a great story, each component matters: it’s a symbiosis of a high-quality design, text, and a call to action.
+In a great story, each component matters: design, copy, pacing, and the call to action should all support the same narrative.

 Storytelling Email Example by Jack McDade